refinedev/refine/documentation/docs/api-references/hooks/auth/useLogout.md

 ## Redirection after logout

-We have 4 options to manage redirection after logout process.
+We have 4 options to manage the redirection after logout process.

-- If promise returned from logout is resolved with nothing, app will be redirected to `/login` route by default.
+- If promise returned from logout is resolved with nothing, app will be redirected to the `/login` route by default.

-- A custom url can be given to mutate function from the `useLogout` hook:
+- A custom url can be given to mutate function from the `useLogout` hook if you want to redirect yourself to a certain url.

 ```tsx
 const { mutate: logout } = useLogout();